-Revocation of a Subscriber Certificate shall be performed within twenty-four (24) hours under the following circumstances:
+Revocation of a Subscriber Certificate will be performed within twenty-four (24) hours under the following circumstances:

-- 1. The Subscriber requests through the Subscriber Management Portal that TrustFactory CA operations revoke the Certificate; - 2.
-The Subscriber notifies TrustFactory CA operations that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
-TrustFactory CA operations obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - 4.
-TrustFactory CA operations obtains evidence that the Certificate was misused; - 5.
-TrustFactory CA operations is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - 6.
-TrustFactory CA operations is made aware of any circumstance indicating that use of a Fully-Qualified
+- The Subscriber requests through the Subscriber Management Portal that TrustFactory SSL Issuing CA revoke the Certificate; - 2.
+The Subscriber notifies TrustFactory SSL Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
+TrustFactory CA operations obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; or - 4.
+TrustFactory CA operations obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.

-Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
+Revocation of a Subscriber Certificate will be performed within five (5) days under the following circumstances:

-- 7. TrustFactory CA operations is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 8.
-TrustFactory CA operations is made aware of a material change in the information contained in the Certificate; - 9.
-TrustFactory CA operations is made aware that the Certificate was not issued in accordance with the Baseline Requirements or TrustFactory CA's Certificate Policy or Certification Practice Statement; - 10.
-TrustFactory CA operations determines that any of the information appearing in the Certificate is inaccurate or misleading; - 11.
-TrustFactory CA operations ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 12.
-TrustFactory SSL Issuing CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TrustFactory SSL Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 13.
-TrustFactory CA operations is made aware of a possible compromise of the Private Key of the TrustFactory SSL Issuing CA used for issuing the Certificate; - 14.
-Revocation is required by TrustFactory CA's Certificate Policy and/or Certification Practice Statement; or - 15.
-The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - 2.
+TrustFactory CA operations obtains evidence that the Certificate was misused; - TrustFactory CA operations is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - 4.
+TrustFactory CA operations is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 5.
+TrustFactory CA operations is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 6.
+TrustFactory CA operations is made aware of a material change in the information contained in the Certificate; - 7.
+TrustFactory CA operations is made aware that the Certificate was not issued in accordance with the Baseline Requirements or the CA's Certificate Policy or Certification Practice Statement: - 8.
+TrustFactory CA operations determines or is made aware that any of the information appearing in the Certificate is inaccurate; - TrustFactory SSL Issuing CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 10.
+Revocation is required by the TrustFactory SSL Issuing CA's Certificate Policy and/or Certification Practice Statement; or - 11.
+The TrustFactory CA operations is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the Private Key was flawed. - 12.
+TrustFactory CA operations receives a certified copy of the subscribers death certificate - 13.
+TrustFactory CA operations receives documentation that a subscriber that is a legal person has been wound up or registered or has ceased to exist (i.e. organization)